traefik/traefik/docs/content/https/acme.md

 _Optional, Default=""_

-The `caServerName` specifies the CA server name that can be used to authenticate an ACME server with an HTTPS certificate not issued by a CA in the system-wide trusted root list.
+The `caServerName` option specifies the CA server name that can be used to authenticate an ACME server with an HTTPS certificate not issued by a CA in the system-wide trusted root list.

 ```yaml tab="File (YAML)"
 certificatesResolvers: